12grapes/jedi-order/README.md

 ### How this fits into Bunch

 We follow a similar structure to help people move up in the Jedi Order at Bunch.
-We want to be as transparent as possible with eveyrone, and would love to get your feedback even if you're not planning on joining us (just open a Pull Request 🎁).
+We want to be as transparent as possible with everyone, and would love to get your feedback even if you're not planning on joining us (just open a Pull Request 🎁).
 You can find more details on what each of these criterias mean [below](#in-more-details).

 ### Youngling (aka Intern)